dietriclX/Notes/Instructions/Debian 12 - ACNO/Readme.md

-Apache coturn Nextcloud ONLYOFFICE OpenVPN / Acronym "ACNOO" or just "ao".
+Apache coturn Nextcloud Office / Acronym "ACNO" or just "ao".

 Setup and maintain a server with Nextcloud, ONLYOFFICE and OpenVPN at home.